nginxinc/mra-auth-proxy/README.md

 Instructions for using the [Router Mesh](https://www.nginx.com/blog/microservices-reference-architecture-nginx-router-mesh-model/) or
 [Proxy Model](https://www.nginx.com/blog/microservices-reference-architecture-nginx-proxy-model/) architectures will be made available in the future.

+## Quick start
+As a single service in the set of services which make up the NGINX Microservices Reference Architecture application, _Ingenious_, the Auth Proxy service is not meant to function as a standalone service.

+There are detailed instructions about the service below, and in order to get started quickly, you can follow these simple instructions to quickly build the image.
+Using this quickstart method,

+0. (Optional) If you don't already have an NGINX Plus license, you can request a temporary developer license [here](https://www.nginx.com/developer-license/ "Developer License Form").
+If you do have a license, then skip to the next step.
+1. Copy your licenses to the **<repository-path>/auth-proxy/nginx/ssl** directory
+2. Run the command ```docker build . -t <your-image-repo-name>/auth-proxy:quickstart``` where <image-repository-name> is the username for where you store your Docker images
+3. Once the image has been built, push it to the docker repository with the command ```docker push -t <your-image-repo-name>/auth-proxy:quickstart```

+At this point, you will have an image that is suitable for deployment on to a DC/OS installation, and you can deploy the image by creating a JSON file and uploading it to your DC/OS installation.

+In order to build images for different container engines and set other options, please follow the directions below.

-## Building the image
+## Building a Customized Image
 The Dockerfile for the Auth Proxy service is based on the ubuntu:16.04 image, and installs Python, PIP, and NGINX open source or NGINX Plus.
 Note that the features in NGINX Plus make discovery of other services possible, include additional Load Balancing algorithms, persistent SSL/TLS connections, and advanced health check functionality.

-The command, or entrypoint, for the Dockerfile is the [oauth-start.sh script](https://github.com/nginxinc/auth-proxy/blob/master/app/oauth-start.sh "Dockerfile entrypoint").
+The command, or entrypoint, for the Dockerfile is the [oauth-start.sh script](app/oauth-start.sh "Dockerfile entrypoint").
-This script sets some local variables, then starts [oauth-daemon.py](https://github.com/nginxinc/auth-proxy/blob/master/app/oauth-start.sh "Oauth Python") and NGINX in order to handle page requests.
+This script sets some local variables, then starts [oauth-daemon.py](app/oauth-start.sh "Oauth Python") and NGINX in order to handle page requests.

-### Build options
+### 1. Build options
 The Dockerfile sets some ENV arguments which are used when the image is built:

 - **USE_NGINX_PLUS**
-    The default value is false.
+    The default value is true.
 Set this environment variable to true when you want to use NGINX Plus.
 When this value is false, NGINX open source will be used, and it lacks support for features like service discovery, advanced load balancing, and health checks.
 See [installing nginx plus](#installing-nginx-plus)

+    When this value is set to false, NGINX open source will be built in to the image and several features, including service discovery and advanced load balancing will be disabled.

+    When the nginx.conf file is built, the [fabric_config_local.yaml](nginx/fabric_config_local.yaml) will be used to populate the open source version of the [nginx.conf template](nginx/nginx-fabric.conf.j2)

 - **USE_VAULT**
-    The default value is interpreted as false.
+    The default value is false.
 The installation script uses [vault](https://www.vaultproject.io/) to retrieve the keys necessary to install NGINX Plus.
     Setting this value to true will cause install-nginx.sh to look for a file named vault_env.sh which contains the _VAULT_ADDR_ and _VAULT_TOKEN_ environment variables.